vmware-tanzu/velero/site/content/docs/main/tilt.md

 This document describes how to use [Tilt](https://tilt.dev) with any cluster for a simplified workflow that offers easy deployments and rapid iterative builds.

-This setup allows for continuing deployment of the Velero server and, if specified, any provider plugin or the restic daemonset.
+This setup allows for continuing deployment of the Velero server and, if specified, any provider plugin or the node-agent daemonset.
 It does this work by:

 1. Deploying the necessary Kubernetes resources, such as the Velero CRDs and Velero deployment